 3. USE THE CITI PRESTIGE 4TH NIGHT FREE

-I don't get a commission for the Citi Prestige, but that doesn't make me any less of a fanboy.
-If you have to pay for a 4-night hotel stay, the card is almost a no-brainer.
-We saved over $2000 on a recent trip using the Citi Prestige.
-Just book through the Citi Concierge, and your fourth night free will post a couple weeks after checkout.
-Beginning June 2017, 4th night free is going to become 25% off your first four nights, which is better, worse, or the same, depending on your booking.
-This perk is also a nice way to shift your travel schedule.
+This perk is also a nice way to tinker with your travel schedule.
 Maybe you planned four full days and three nights with an early flight in and a late flight out.
 Using the 4th night free, you can add some flexibility by switching to a night flight in or morning flight out without paying for that extra night.

 4. Check Other Hotel Sites